The 6 Stages of The Product Adoption Process: Driving SaaS Users To Adopt Your Product

 Main metrics to measure product adoption

 What “counts” as product adoption will be specific to your product, but there are some important common metrics:

 - Time To First Value (TTFV): How quickly users go from starting a trial to activation.

 - Product Qualified Leads (PQLs): Users who have activated, are ready to adopt, and just need nudging over the edge.

-- Customer Lifetime Value (CLV): The more users adopt, the fewer churn.
+- Customer Lifetime Value (CLV): The more users adopt, the less churn.
 That means more revenue per customer over time or higher CLV.

 - Feature Adoption Rate: The use of multiple features is a good proxy for users getting value.
 Efforts to drive feature adoption lead to more users activating and adopting the product.